VereLanz/my-advent-2021/README.md

 ### Part One
 You see some luminescent octopi in the dark cave and want to use their light flashes to navigate the cave.
 First, find out how many octopi will have lit up after some steps.
-Every shining octopus will also increase every neighbours energy level for its own flash.
+Every shining octopus will also increase every neighbour's energy level for its own flash.

 ### Part Two
 They do flash rather dimly, so you want to find the moment they all flash up simultaneously!